HISTORIC BARN TO BE BOUGHT BACK TO LIFE

 MDP has been working with clients on the development of a new barn conversion in Blewbury, a stunning village in Oxfordshire.

-Roosting bats were also found on the site, and MDP worked with our clients to ultimately create a net gain of biodiversity by adding habitats for wildlife including new bird boxes, adding vegetation through tree planting and the protection of a pond within the garden of the property.
+Roosting bats were also found on the site, and MDP worked with our clients to ultimately create a net gain of biodiversity by translocating these bats and adding habitats for wildlife including new bird boxes, adding vegetation through tree planting and the protection of a pond within the garden of the property.

-There was initial resistance from the Local Planning Authority (LPA) at pre-application stage with six potential areas for refusal including highways access, impact on heritage assets, trees, ecology, design and impact on the Conservation Area.
+There was initial resistance from the Local Planning Authority (LPA) at the pre-application stage, with six potential areas for refusal including highway access, impact on heritage assets, trees, drainage, parking, ecology, protected trees, the design treatment and impact on the Conservation Area.
 However, through close management and liaison, MDP were able to break down and overcome their concerns.
-Planning permission for this exceptional barn conversion with an extension is expected in early July 2021 and the plot is currently for sale (www.rightmove.co.uk/properties/108835862#/)